Artist Paul Kittelson Supersizes Aluminum Lawn Chairs

 It seemed natural that when the webbing of those aluminum chairs would wear out, new webbing would be used to freshen them up again!
 I saw my parents do that.
 Fortunately for people who can still locate these types of vintage lawn chairs, webbing is still available.

 Mr. Kittelson teaches on the faculty of the University of Houston School of Art.
 He earned his Masters of Fine Arts degree there in 1985.
 Prior to that his Bachelor of Fine Arts degree was attained at the University of California in Santa Barbara.

 This well known Houston artist has had numerous one person exhibits in Houston art galleries.
 He has also participated in group exhibitions in Texas.
 These group exhibitions include the cities of San Antonio, Abilene, Beeville, Midland, Wichita Falls, Austin as well as in Houston.
 Other states where his art has been shown include North Carolina, California, New York, Florida, Indiana, Nevada and Illinois.
 Outside of the U.S. his artwork has been exhibited in Lima, Peru and Shanghai, China.

 From the funky art car parades to many large scale public art projects around town, many people have gotten to view the works of Paul Kittelson.
 That is in addition to those works of his which are located in museum collections.

 Thanks for the flash back in time, Mr. Kittelson!

 Your giant sized “Lawn Chairs” have made people smile and resurrected memories of earlier days for many of us.

 The following artists also had their sculptures displayed.

 Have you ever personally used these types of aluminum lawn chairs?
-If you have memories of them please let me know in the comment section below.
-Thanks!
+Perhaps you still do!